-This webinar is designed to provide support and feedback for helping children, teens and young adults living with Tourette Syndrome and coprolalia.
-Join us to hear stories, get advice, and ask questions about managing coprolalia in the community, at school and in college.
+This webinar was designed to provide support and feedback for helping children, teens, and young adults living with Tourette Syndrome and coprolalia.
+Hear stories and advice about managing coprolalia in the community, at school and in college.

 - Managing coprolalia in the community involves advocacy for children and self-advocacy for young adults.

 - College students can be successful by being self-advocates, finding support and using strategies to manage coprolalia.

 - Students in elementary, middle and high school can use accommodations, educate for awareness and use strategies to help them manage coprolalia in school.

 Kate and Kaden Mielitz were part of the Raising Tourettes show on A&E in 2018.
 Since then Kaden has developed Coprolalia and the family has had positives and negatives within the community handling Tourettes and a Coprolalia diagnosis.
 While not professing to have all the answers, Kate and Kaden are always willing to share what has gone right (and not so right) for them in navigating Kaden’s Coprolalia.

 - Apostolos-Christos Lianos is currently in his senior year of college studying for a major in criminal justice and a minor in communication.
 He will go on to do a 2 year graduate school program focusing on adult community and professional education to work in the advocacy field to help individuals with disabilities.
 Moreover, he’d like to teach them how to advocate for themselves.
 He sees his condition as an opportunity.
 “You can use this condition to your advantage as a skill you need to learn which is Advocating for yourself,” he added.